-This qualification is designed to help learners build the knowledge and skills needed when working under supervision with children and young people from birth to 19 years old.
+This qualification is designed to help learners build the knowledge and skills needed when working under supervision with children aged from birth to five years.
 It covers a diverse range of job roles and occupational areas in children's settings, including Early Years.

 You will be assessed by your tutor or assessor using a range of methods.
 These could include direct observation in the workplace, a portfolio of evidence and written assignments.